Bannon battling prosecutors who won’t dismiss his case after Trump’s pardon

 Judge says Trump’s pardon of Michael Flynn’s pardon doesn’t mean ex-national security adviser is innocent

-The U.S. attorney’s office in Manhattan, which is preparing for trial against three of Bannon’s co-defendants in an alleged border-wall fundraising scam, is seeking an “administrative” termination of Bannon’s case, which would have the effect of halting the prosecution against him for good but would not clear his name from the docket.
-The case would officially remain pending while the others, who were not pardoned by Trump before his departure from office in January, await trial.
+The U.S. attorney’s office in Manhattan, which is preparing for trial against three of Bannon’s co-defendants in an alleged border wall fundraising scam, is seeking an “administrative” termination of Bannon’s case, which would halt the prosecution against him for good but would not clear his name from the docket.
+The case would officially remain pending while the others, who were not pardoned by Trump before he left office in January, await trial.

-Following Bannon’s pardon, which covers only federal charges, the Manhattan District Attorney’s Office began its own investigation of the alleged scam, raising the possibility Bannon could face state fraud charges.
-If his case remains open in federal court, it is not expected to impact the ability of state prosecutors to file charges.
+Following Bannon’s pardon, which covers only federal charges, the Manhattan District Attorney’s Office began its own investigation of the alleged scam, raising the possibility that Bannon could face state fraud charges.
+If his case remains open in federal court, it is not expected to affect the ability of state prosecutors to file charges.

 Manhattan district attorney considering prosecuting Steve Bannon following his pardon by Trump in federal fraud case

-It is not clear why the U.S. attorney is challenging what was expected to be a straightforward dismissal of Bannon’s case or whether prosecutors believe the case against the remaining three would suffer strategically at trial should Bannon be officially excluded.
+It is not clear why the U.S. attorney is challenging what was expected to be a straightforward dismissal of Bannon’s case, or whether prosecutors believe the case against the remaining three would suffer strategically at trial should Bannon be officially excluded.

 In a letter to U.S. District Judge Analisa Torres on Feb.
-25, prosecutors argued “the pardon granted to Bannon is not a basis to dismiss the Indictment against him” and that it does not eliminate the probable cause that led to his indictment, “nor does it undercut the evidence of his involvement therein which the Government expects to elicit as part of its presentation at trial.”
+25, prosecutors argued that “the pardon granted to Bannon is not a basis to dismiss the Indictment against him” and that it does not eliminate the probable cause that led to his indictment, “nor does it undercut the evidence of his involvement therein which the Government expects to elicit as part of its presentation at trial.”

 “Were the Court to dismiss the Indictment against Bannon, it could have a broader effect than the pardon itself, among other things potentially relieving Bannon of certain consequences not covered by the pardon,” the letter continued, citing an unrelated case in which a pardoned commodities dealer could not register as a broker.